Missile Command: Film connection and adaptation

 The gameplay of Missile Command, specifically, the contrails left by incoming ICBMs, and the visuals of cities being destroyed by nuclear warheads on a video display screen, strongly resembles the opening nuclear war scenes from the 1977 film, Damnation Alley.

 In February 2010, Atari was talking with several studios to turn Missile Command into a film.
 20th Century Fox acquired the rights to bring Missile Command to film the following year.
-In May 2016, Emmett/Furla Oasis Films closed a deal to partner with Atari to produce and finance films based on Centipede and Missile Command.
+In May 2016, Emmett/Furla Oasis Films closed a deal to partner with Atari to produce and finance films based on Centipede and Missile Command. in 2026 Atari signed a 10-movie deal with Universal Pictures and Entertainment 360 with Missile Command being one of them.

 Competitive play

 Missile Command has been popular in high-level play, both in marathon settings and tournaments.
 In 1981, Floridian Jody Bowles played a game of Missile Command for 30 hours at The Filling Station Eatery in Pensacola.
 Bowles scored 41,399,845 points with one quarter using Marathon settings, besting the previous known record.

 On July 3, 1985, Roy Shildt of Los Angeles set a world record in tournament-set Missile Command, with a score of 1,695,265, as verified by Twin Galaxies.
 This score, as well it earning his induction into the Video Game Hall of Fame, were published in the 1986 edition of Guinness World Records.

 More than 20 years later, on March 9, 2006, Tony Temple of the United Kingdom set a new world record of 1,967,830 points, also with Tournament settings as confirmed by Twin Galaxies.
 Temple's score was published in the 2008 Guinness Book of World Records Gamer's Edition, although Guinness noted that the score was controversial due to Temple playing on game settings that increased cursor speed and was therefore easier than those of Roy Shildt, the previous record holder.